 PETA offers a range of courses that could be relevant to your business.
-Check out our Leading a Remote Team and Leading your Team Remotely courses to learn more about managing teams in these challenging times.
+Check out our Leading a Remote Team and other courses aimed at supporting you in leading your team remotely to learn more about managing teams in these challenging times.

 Mental health has been a very prominent topic this year, both in and out of the workplace.
 Why not enrol one or two of your people on the Mental Health First Aid Champions course to encourage recognition, understanding and support amongst team members?
 For managers and HR professionals, Mental Health First Aid will instill the knowledge needed to not only recognise signs, but to create and sustain a mentally healthy work environment.

 Remember that we can offer these courses as company-sponsored options too.